Coronavirus digest: WHO chief warns against 'pandemic fatigue' | DW | 27.10.2020

 Long-term exposure to air pollution may be linked to 15% of the more than 1 million worldwide deaths to COVID-19.
 That is according to research recently published in the journal Cardiovascular Research.

-The research, conducted by German and Cypriot experts, looked at health and disease data in the US and China regarding air pollution, and combined it with satellite data of global exposure to microscopic particles and ground-based pollution.
+The research, conducted by German and Cypriot experts, looked at health and disease data in the US and China regarding air pollution.
+The experts combined it with satellite data of global exposure to microscopic particles and ground-based pollution.

-In East Asia, with some of the worst pollution, the authors said that 27% of COVID deaths could be attributed to poor air quality.
+In East Asia the authors said that 27% of COVID-19 related deaths could be attributed to poor air quality.
 That number was 19% in Europe and 17% in North America.

-The authors of the article stressed that attributing COVID-19 deaths to air pollution did not mean that air pollution was itself contributing to the deaths but could be a co-factor.
+The authors of the article stressed it did not mean that air pollution was itself contributing directly to the deaths but could be a co-factor.

 kbd/sri (AFP, AP, dpa, Reuters)